fcichos/exp3/source/lectures/L1/.ipynb_checkpoints/overview_1-checkpoint.rst

 Lecture Contents
 ================

-After you have hopefully explored the Jupyter environment and are able to create and open notebooks, we can start with the basics of the Python language.

-0. Introduction (00:00)
-1. Variables and Types (01:23)
-2. Operators and comparisons (15:42)
-3. Data Types (22:09)
-4. Modules and namespaces (45:03)
+This is our first lecture, in which we will have a look at the organization of the course and start off with the basic ingredients of **Geometrical Optics**.

 .. raw:: html